frankhale/toby/README.md

 <kbd>F5</kbd> - Usage Info (NOT IMPLEMENTED YET)
 <kbd>F11</kbd> - Toggle Fullscreen

+In addition to keyboard shortcuts there are commands that can be typed into the search box that will perform various things.

+Here is a list (there will be additional ones added soon):

+NOTE: the names / functionality of these commands are rough and subject to change (they will most certainly change).
+These are listed in no particular order.

+- `[name hint]` : Lists locally saved videos based on the [name hint]
+- `yt: [search term]` : Searches YouTube for the [search term]
+- `g: [group name]` : Lists the videos for the [group name]
+- `/list` : List all videos contained in the database
+- `/rp` or `/history` : Lists the recently played videos
+- `/rptrim` : List last 30 recently played videos
+- `/archive` : Export the contents of the database to the data.txt file
+- `/clear` : Clears search results
+- `/mc` : (NW.js/Electron only) Short cut to set the monochrome video filter and thumbnails in search results
+- `/sat` : (NW.js/Electron only) Short cut to set the saturated video filter and thumbnails in search results
+- `/sep : (NW.js/Electron only) Short cut to set the sepia video filter and thumbnails in search results
+- `/filter monochrome` : (NW.js/Electron only) Short cut to set the monochrome video filter and thumbnails in search results
+- `/filter saturate` : (NW.js/Electron only) Short cut to set the saturated video filter and thumbnails in search results
+- `/filter sepia` : (NW.js/Electron only) Short cut to set the sepia video filter and thumbnails in search results

 ### Features TODO

 - Caching YouTube search results for a bit to avoid querying YouTube over and over for the same thing
 - Usage info from within the app
 - Add `/import` to import new videos in the data.txt file
+- Add better support for larger data sets.
+Currently if there are a large number of search results (excluding YouTube searches which default to 25 results) all \
+the results will be listed.

 ### Updating the data file